Your passport should be valid for a minimum period of 30 days from the date of exit from South Africa.

 For quick and easy reference, plastic coin identifiers and money sticks (to measure banknotes) are available.

-When buying goods, all values will be rounded up or down to the nearest 5c or 10c value.
+When buying goods, all values will be rounded up or down to the nearest 10c value.

 The majority of ATMs will accept most international bank and credit cards.